SahilJaiman/image-steganography/README.md

 # Image Steganography
-Hide a secret message in an image.
+Hide a secret message in an image using steganography.

 ## Technologies
 - React.js